ethmarks/ethmarks.github.io/content/posts/mercator.md

 {{< iframe src="https://ethmarks.github.io/mercator/seadragon-viewer/" title="Mercator World Map">}}

-Obviously, the map is very very wrong.
+Obviously, this map is very very wrong.
 It looks like something you might draw if you were really fastidious with Europe and Africa but then outsourced the rest of the map to a seven-year-old.
 At a glance, you might assume that this a map from a fantasy novel rather than a map of Earth.

 But it gets so much worse.